karpanai/karpanai-web/data/blog/2005/12/05/the-long-and-winding-bore.md

 **Me:** Please, I hate being interrupted.
 Let me continue here.
 Narrative detail, on the other hand, is different.
 The reading audience has more patience than moviegoers, and will tolerate even digressive, detailed narratives better.
 The moviegoer has a limited attention span, and too much detail – *man waking up, stretching, brushing, showering* – usually does not go down well.

-**Mr. Smith:** That’s coz people that read are fools.
+**Mr. Smith:** That's coz people that read are fools.
 And yes, too much detail stinks unless it is a girl bathing.
 There is this movie in Malayalam where they show a girl taking a shower, and man it was very detailed and I liked it.
 Therefore, it is not like all details are bad.
 So,there you go.

-**Me:** What’s your point?
+**Me:** What's your point?

 **Mr. Smith:** My point is, the movie sucked.
 It was long, and the dude that acted in it kept crying.
-The girl was fully clothed throughout, and she was crying whenever he didn’t.
-So why don’t you just tell people that instead of going on and on about details?
+The girl was fully clothed throughout, and she was crying whenever he didn't.
+So why don't you just tell people that instead of going on and on about details?

 **Me:** Aw, come on.
 A twenty word review on this blog?
 Scandalous.

 **Mr. Smith:** Whatever.
 Go on and wake me up when you are done talking.

-**Me:** Cheran’s Thavamai Thavamirunthu is a son’s tribute to his father.
+**Me:** Cheran's Thavamai Thavamirunthu is a son's tribute to his father.
 Rajkiran does an outstanding job as his dad that puts the welfare of his kids above his needs, and Cheran is the kid that never forgets how much his dad did for him.
 Once Cheran decided that this was going to be his premise, he look no further than Autograph: he took the movie and retooled it, using the same technique of a guy reminiscing about the past intercut with sequences from the present.
 The problem with the movie here is that it lacked the freshness of Autograph…

 **Mr. Smith:** Wait, you mean you liked Autograph?
 Freshness?
 You are a mushy piece of…